toopster/dsc-mod-3-project-v2-1-online-ds-sp-000/README.md

         their functional status.

 └── submission-data

+        # Data files containing the predicted status of the waterpoints in the correct
+        submission format for the competition.

 └── other-data

         tanzania-regions.geojson
-        # GeoJSON file containing shape data for the administrative regions within Tanzania for use in the choropleth.
+        # GeoJSON file containing shape data for the administrative regions within Tanzania
+        for use in the choropleth.